* Advanced Level Inorganic Chemistry Notes 7. GROUPS 1/2 s-block Alkali/Alkaline Earth Metals 7.1 to 7.4 Doc B

 • The radii of the adjacent Gp 2 atom is smaller than Gp 1 atom on the same period, because the nuclear charge has increased by one unit (L to R in PT), but is attracting electrons in the same shell.

-• Similarly the radii of Gp 2 M2+ ion is smaller than the adjacent Gp 1 M+ ion on the same period, because the nuclear charge has increased by one unit (L to R in PT), but is attracting the same number of electrons in the same shells. (see data tables in section 7.2 and section 7.3)
+• Similarly the radii of a Gp 2 M2+ ion is smaller than the adjacent Gp 1 M+ ion on the same period, because the nuclear charge has increased by one unit (L to R in PT), but is attracting the same number of electrons in the same shells. (see data tables in section 7.2 and section 7.3)

 • Generally (but not always), the melting and boiling points fall steadily:

 • This is because the ionic radii increase down the group increasing charge separation between the metal cations of the lattice and the free delocalised electrons.
-This weakens the electrical attractive bonding force and so less thermal KE is needed to weaken the lattice to the 'collapse point' i.e. melting.
-BUT the situation is not as simple as might be expected, e.g. the metal ions do not always have the same crystal lattice packing arrangement.

-• The electronegativity tends to decrease:
+• The electronegativity tends to decrease down the groups:

-• The electronegativity values are the lowest of the elements, but there is still a group trend.
-They get lower because the effective nuclear attractive force on the outer electron charge decreases down the group.
-You can explain it along the lines of the decreasing 1st IE argument (above), by merely changing the last part of the argument from 'easier to lose electron' to 'weaker attraction of electron charge'.
+• You can explain it along the lines of the decreasing 1st IE argument (above), by merely changing the last part of the argument from 'easier to lose electron' to 'weaker attraction of electron charge'.

 • Formula patterns:

-• The general formulae are written in the summary tables in 'simple' format M2O or ionic formulae (M+)2O2- where M represents Li to Fr or Be to Ra.
+• 'simple' format M2O or ionic formulae (M+)2O2– where M represents Li to Fr or Be to Ra.

 • Since all compounds can be considered ionic, most formulae needed are readily derived in principle by knowing the formula and charge of 10 ions!

-• The Group 7 halide ion, X-, can be fluoride F-, chloride Cl-, bromide Br- and iodide I-.
+• The Group 7 halide ion, X, can be fluoride F, chloride Cl, bromide Br and iodide I.

-• The ethanoate ion is included as an illustration of carboxylic acid salts (RCOOH acid ==> RCOO- in salt) that some GCSE courses introduce.
+• The ethanoate ion is included as an illustration of carboxylic acid salts (RCOOH acid ==> RCOO in salt).

 • The oxides, hydroxides and carbonates and hydrogencarbonates are usually white ionic solids and the Gp1/2 salts listed in the 2nd table are usually white/colourless crystalline ionic solids.